MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Invoke-CMEndpointProtectionSummarization.md

 The **Invoke-CMEndpointProtectionSummarization** cmdlet retrieves summary status data about System Center 2016 Endpoint Protection in Configuration Manager.
 This data helps you monitor Endpoint Protection in your Configuration Manager hierarchy.

-For more information about configuring and monitoring Endpoint Protection, see [How To Monitor Endpoint Configuration In Configuration Manager](https://go.microsoft.com/fwlink/?linkid=268428) on TechNet.
+For more information about configuring and monitoring Endpoint Protection, see [How To Monitor Endpoint Configuration In Configuration Manager](https://docs.microsoft.com/mem/configmgr/protect/deploy-use/monitor-endpoint-protection).

 > [!NOTE]
 > Configuration Manager cmdlets must be run from the Configuration Manager site drive.